ionic-zone/ionic.zone/_articles/debug/ionic-and-android-4.md

 ---
 # Why current Ionic apps don't work with Android 4.x any more - and suggested solutions

-You are on this page because you have problems with your Ionic app on Android 4.x and are getting this error:
+You are on this page because you have problems with your Ionic app on Android 4.x (probably Android 4.4, KitKat) and are getting this error:

 ![Android 4.4, Application Error: Couldn’t connect to the server. (http://localhost:8080/)](images/android-4-application-error-localhost-8080.png){:style="float:right"}